lucrnz/rimi/README.md

 This program allows me to deploy an auth-only website that I can safely access on any device I own to search thro my bookmarks or add more.

-I also want to take this as an oportunity to learn Rust.

 # Disclaimer

 This program is a work in progress and it's not done.